Last Updated on March 20, 2026 by James Hartley

 - Marcus’s problem: He didn’t know the law well enough to push back confidently in Week 1

-The PandaDoc Audit Trail That Won in Court
+The PandaDoc Audit Trail That Won

 - Email sent: 23 Feb 2025, 10:42am → john@techstartup.com

-- Document opened: 2:18pm from that same email (IP: client’s office)
+- Document opened: 2:18pm from that same email

 - Certificate: SHA-256 tamper-proof seal generated at moment of signing

-What Actually Happened (Marcus Didn’t Know the Law)
+What Actually Happened (Didn’t Know the Law)

+7 months in court.
+Marcus won — but at a cost.
 Total avoidable cost: £7,300 — 60 hours × £80 opportunity cost (£4,800) + overdraft interest (£2,100) + stress.
 Legal fees recovered but paid upfront.

 What Should Have Happened (With This Guide)

-Result: Client’s lawyer sees audit trail + case law → advises client to pay → settled Week 2.
+Week 1 email to client’s lawyer with the PandaDoc audit trail + Electronic Communications Act 2000 + Neocleous v Rees [2019] → client’s lawyer advises to pay → settled Week 2.
 7-month battle avoided entirely.
+Template below.

 UK Legal Framework: Electronic Communications Act 2000